ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The authentication service request should have a defined set of parameters.
 Please refer to  [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-1. The system matches the Gender in the input parameter with the Gender of the individual in the auth DB based on the mapped UIN/VID.
+1. The system matches the Gender in the input parameter with the Gender of the individual in the auth database based on the mapped UIN/VID.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send Notification SMS and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).